A Trusted Law Firm Serving Clients Nationwide

 Learning more about asbestos and mesothelioma can help you better understand your options and rights if you or a loved one has suffered from asbestos exposure.
 In addition to reviewing the following questions and answers, we welcome you to call our firm any time, day or night, to talk to a friendly professional.
-We represent victims of asbestos exposure in North Carolina and South Carolina from offices located across both states to better serve your needs.
+We represent victims of asbestos exposure from 12 offices located across across multiple states to better serve your needs.
 We are Crumley Roberts, helping you through life’s most difficult moments.

 Asbestos exposure occurs when a person is close to asbestos or a product that contains asbestos and the fibers are released into the air.
 When inhaled or swallowed, asbestos fibers can become lodged in the lung tissue and other tissue in the body, later causing mesothelioma, lung cancer, asbestosis, and other serious health problems.

 Who is at the highest risk of exposure?

 The majority of asbestos exposure in the United States took place from the 1930s through the 1970s.
 U.S. asbestos use peaked in the 1970s.
 Asbestos miners were typically at the highest risk of exposure, but people who worked in factories that produced asbestos-containing products were also at high risk.
 Military personnel were also exposed, as asbestos was used in insulation, fireproofing, and other applications in military bases, vehicles, and more.
 Families of workers were at risk as well, as asbestos fibers could be carried home on workers’ or miners’ clothing and then inhaled by spouses, children, and other household members.

 When asbestos use was at its highest point in the U.S., it could be found in fireproofing materials, insulation, cement, cigarette filters, construction adhesives, ductwork, brake pads, clutches, gaskets, valves, flooring, ceiling tiles, roofing materials, blankets, firefighter uniforms, rope, and more.